 You might want to provide multi-tenancy if you are storing data that belongs to different customers.
 For example, a music service might want to store each individual record label's separately.

 The classic way to design for multi-tenancy is to create a separate database

 for each customer.
 In this example, each database has its own

 Another way to design for multi-tenancy in Cloud Spanner is to use a

 different primary key value for each customer.
 You include a

 CustomerId key column in your tables.
 If you make

 CustomerId the first key

 column, then the data for each customer has good locality.
 Cloud Spanner

 performance based on data size and load patterns.
-In this example, there is a single
+In this example, there is a

 Singers table for all customers: